majdiJ/simple-pykv/README.md

 ---

-## Running
+## Running the server

-1. Run the server with
+1. Run the server

+    You can run the server using a WSGI server like Gunicorn or Waitress for production use (See the [Quickstart](#quickstart) section for detailed instructions).
+You can also run in development mode using Flask's built-in server, but this is **NOT recommended for production** due to security and performance reasons.

+    a. using Waitress (cross-platform):
     ```bash
+    waitress-serve --listen=127.0.0.1:23849 main:app
+    ```

+    or in devlelopment mode (NOT recommended for production):

+    b. using Flask's built-in server:
+    ```bash
     python main.py
     ```
-    within the `simple-pykv` directory.

-2. The server will start and use the configuration in `config.json` (if it exists) or create a default config if missing.
+2. The server will start and use the configuration in config.json (if it exists) or create a default config if missing

 3. The server listens on the configured host and port (default `127.0.0.1:23849`).

-4. You can interact with the API using HTTP clients like `curl`, Postman, or custom scripts.
+4. You can interact with the API using HTTP clients like curl, Postman, or custom scripts.

 You can stop the server with `CTRL+C` in the terminal.

+---

+## Terminal logging / CUI
+The server includes a simple Console User Interface (CUI) for logging important events and messages to the terminal.

+Common tyoes if logging messages:
+1. **INFO** - General informational messages about server status and operations.
+2. **ERROR** - Error messages indicating problems or failures.
+3. **SUCCESS** - Messages indicating successful operations.
+4. **VERBOSE** - Detailed debug messages (shown only if verbose mode is enabled in config).
+5. **WARNING** - Warning messages indicating potential issues.

+---

+## Ensuring security

+Running the server as is and without additional security measures for public deployment is **NOT recommended**.
+Here are some tips to enhance security:

+1. **Enable authentication** - Ensure `system.authentication.enabled` and `projects[].authentication.enabled` are set to `true` in `config.json` to require API keys for access (By default, authentication is enabled but double-check).
+2. **Use strong API keys** - Let the server generate secure random API keys on first run.
+Avoid setting weak or guessable API keys manually.
+3. **Restrict network access** - Use firewalls or reverse proxies to restrict access to trusted clients only.
+4. **Use HTTPS** - Deploy behind a reverse proxy (e.g., Nginx) with SSL/TLS to encrypt traffic.
+5. **Regularly rotate API keys** - Regenerate API keys periodically and update clients accordingly.
+6. **Monitor logs** - Regularly check server logs for suspicious activity.
+7. **Keep software updated** - Regularly update Python and dependencies to patch security vulnerabilities.

 ---